jinghuazhao/physalia/docs/api.md

 # API

-This is an exmaple of generating a repository from the command-line.
+This is an exmaple of generating a repository from the command line.
+This approach enables git operation with ease at any given location.

 ## Benchmark